NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Data preprocessing:
 #################################

-Next, we need to clear the text data from punctuation and various trash characters.
-In addition to deleting a common set of elements (as in Kinyarwanda), you can build the frequency of characters encountered in the train set and add the rarest (occurring less than 10 times) to the list for deletion.
-This approach will remove various garbage and leave really important characters.
+Next, we must clear the text data from punctuation and various trash characters.
+In addition to deleting a standard set of elements (as in Kinyarwanda), you can build the frequency of characters encountered in the train set and add the rarest (occurring less than ten times) to the list for deletion.
+This approach will remove various garbage and leave only significant characters.
 We will also check the data for anomalies.
 The simplest anomaly can be a problematic audio file.
 The text for it will look normal, but the audio file itself may be cut off or empty.
 One way to detect a problem is to check for char rate (number of chars per second).
-If the char rate is too high (more than 15 chars per second), then something is clearly wrong with the file.
+If the char rate is too high (more than 15 chars per second), then something is wrong with the file.
 It is better to filter such data from the training dataset in advance.
 Other problematic files can be filtered out after receiving the first trained model.
 We will consider this method at the end of our example.

 .. code-block:: python